 Essex recommends removal of the factory backing plate behind the OE disc.
 This plate significantly reduces the airflow into the disc center.
-Using a T30 socket, remove the 3 small bolts holding the plate to the upright.
-Remove plate from spindle.
+Using a T30 socket, remove the 3 small bolts holding the plate to the up-

 If you choose not to remove the backing plate, you may need to modify the plate in order to allow AP Racing caliper to fit.